beginning of content

 Key facts

-• Good hygiene is crucial to caring for your perineal tear and episiotomy wound, involving showering daily, keeping your wound dry, washing your hands and wiping front to back.
+• Good hygiene is crucial when caring for your wound, including showering daily, keeping your wound dry and washing your hands regularly.

 What can cause scarring after having a baby?